Aztec use of entheogens: Peyotl

 The cactus known as peyotl, or more commonly peyote (Lophophora williamsii), has a rich history of use in Mesoamerica.
 Its use in northern Mexico among the Huichol has been written about extensively.
-It is thought that since peyote only grows in certain regions of Mexico, the Aztecs would receive dried buttons through long-distance trade.
+It is thought that, because peyote grows only in some areas of Mexico, the Aztecs would obtain dried buttons through long-distance trade.
 Peyote was viewed as being a protective plant by the Aztec.
-Sahagún suggested that the plant is what allowed the Aztec warriors to fight as they did.
+Sahagún suggested that the plant enabled the Aztec warriors to fight as they did.

 Pipiltzintzintli

 R. Gordon Wasson has posited that the plant known as pipiltzintzintli is in fact Salvia divinorum.
-It is not entirely known whether or not this plant was used by the Aztecs as a psychotropic, but Jonathan Ott (1996) argues that although there are competing species for the identification of pipiltzintzintli, Salvia divinorum is probably the "best bet."
+It is not entirely known whether or not the Aztecs used this plant as a psychotropic, but Jonathan Ott (1996) argues that although there are competing species for the identification of pipiltzintzintli, Salvia divinorum is probably the "best bet."
 There are references to use of pipiltzintzintli in Spanish arrest records from the conquest, as well as a reference to the mixing of ololiuqui with pipiltzintzintli.

-Contemporaneously, the Mazatec, meaning "people of the deer" in Nahuatl, from the Oaxaca region of Mexico utilize Salvia divinorum when Psilocybe spp. mushrooms are not readily available.
+Contemporaneously, the Mazatec, meaning "people of the deer" in Nahuatl, from the Oaxaca region of Mexico utilize Salvia divinorum when Psilocybe mushrooms are not readily available.
 They chew and swallow the leaves of fresh salvia to enter into a shamanic state of consciousness.
 The Mazatec use the plant in both divination and healing ceremonies, perhaps as the Aztecs did 500 years ago.
-Modern users of Salvia have adapted the traditional method, forgoing the swallowing of juices due to Salvinorin A being readily absorbed by the mucous membranes of the mouth.
+Modern users of Salvia have adapted the traditional method, forgoing the ingestion of juices because Salvinorin A is readily absorbed by the mucous membranes of the mouth.

 Toloatzin

-Toloatzin refers to Datura innoxia specifically, although it is often confused with Datura stramonium in general.
+Toloatzin refers to D. innoxia specifically, although it is often confused with D. stramonium in general.

-Ad-hocs
+Combinations

 Cacahua

-Aztecs combined cacao with psilocybin mushrooms, a polysubstance combination referred to as "cacahua-xochitl", which literally means "chocolate-mushrooms".
+Aztecs combined cacao with psilocybin mushrooms, a polysubstance combination referred to as "cacahua-xochitl", which literally means "chocolate-flowers".

 At the very first, mushrooms had been served...They ate no more food; they only drank chocolate during the night.
 And they ate the mushrooms with honey.
 When the mushrooms took effect on them, then they danced, then they wept.
 But some, while still in command of their senses, entered and sat there by the house on their seats; they did no more, but only sat there nodding.

+Teotlaqualli

+Teotlaqualli was a combination of ololiuhqui, picietl, and the ashes of poisonous animals that was used by the Aztecs.